trinsic-id/v2-sdk/docs/reference/services/template-service.md

 ## Search Credential Templates

-Searches all credential templates defined in the current ecosystem, and a `continuation_token` to paginate large result sets.
+Searches all credential templates defined in the current ecosystem.

-If no `query` is specified, this call by default returns the first 100 templates.
+If no {{ field_ref("SearchCredentialTemplatesRequest", "query") }} is specified, this call by default returns the first 100 templates.

+If more results are available than can be returned in a single call, the {{ field_ref("SearchCredentialTemplatesResponse", "continuation_token") }} field in the response will be non-empty; {{ field_ref("SearchCredentialTemplatesRequest", "continuation_token", "pass it back", false) }} in a subsequent request to retrieve the next page.

 {{ proto_sample_start() }}
     === "Trinsic CLI"